UnfetteredCheddar/UnfetteredCheddar/PRESS-RELEASE.md

-Gobble the internet at high speed
+Gobble the internet

 ## No more time wasted checking for updates ##
   > Gobbler is a tool that automatically checks for page updates at any webpage and notifies the user when there's been an update.

 ## Summary ##
   > A lot of time gets wasted when you have to manually check for updates to webpages.
 Gobbler does this checking for you.
-Enter some URLs and some keywords that you'd like to check for on those pages, and Gobbler will let you know if there are any updates to it.
-Checking for job postings?
+Enter some URLs and some keywords to search for, and Gobbler will let you know if there have been any relevant updates to the page.
+Waiting for job postings?
 Looking for a specific item on Craigslist?
-Let Gobbler check these things for you so you can spend your time doing the things you want to do.
+Let Gobbler do the checking so you can spend your time doing the things you want to do.

 ## Problem ##
-  > Wasting time checking websites over and over to look for updates.
+  > Wasting time checking websites over and over to look for updates

 ## Solution ##
   > Gobbler automatically checks for updates for you so you can get notified and check back to these websites only when it's necessary.